seantywork/lgtm-rsvp/README.md

 1. You do need your own domain name to point to the server

-2. It is recommended to deploy it on a cloud provider where DDoS protection feature is built-in, e.g. AWS, GCP...
+2. It is recommended to deploy it on a cloud provider where billing management is possible and DDoS protection feature is built-in, e.g. AWS, GCP...

 ```shell
         TCP on Port 80, 443, 22 should be allowed